cheungcheung05/github.io/_posts/2023-09-01-first-post.md

 title:  "From Statistics to Data Engineering: My Journey to Finding Passion"
 author: "Christian Cheung"
 image:  "https://plus.unsplash.com/premium_photo-1683140655656-20448abc55da?ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&auto=format&fit=crop&w=2940&q=80"
----

-From Statistics to Data Engineering: My Journey to Finding Passion
+description: "From Statistics to Data Engineering: My Journey to Finding Passion

 Growing up, I always heard my father mention how lucrative and promising a career in statistics could be.
 Given the weight of his words and my own budding interest in numbers, I decided to major in statistics.
 My tryst with statistics began in high school when I took the AP stats course.
 The intrigue that course generated in me was a sign; I thought I had found my calling to become a statistician.